JarekToro/tsed/docs/tutorials/mikroorm.md

 ## Managing Lifecycle of Subscribers

-With Ts.ED, managing the lifecycle of subscribers registered with Mikro-ORM using the IoC container is simple.
+With Ts.ED, managing the lifecycle of subscribers registered with MikroORM using the IoC container is simple.
 To automatically resolve a subscriber's dependencies, you can use the `@Subscriber` decorator as follows:

 ```typescript
 import {EventSubscriber} from "@mikro-orm/core";